Parlier City Council working on ’emergency plan’ after weekend flooding

-PARLIER, California (KSEE) – Parlier residents spoke out Thursday after floodwaters poured through streets and into some homes Sunday.
+PARLIER, California (KGPE) – Parlier residents spoke out Thursday after floodwaters poured through streets and into some homes Sunday.

 Some said clogged storm drains were to blame.
 Now they’re demanding the city take action.